valenciaj/kemal-cache-basic/README.md

 require "kemal-cache-basic"
 ```

 You must set "cache" key in context request object to true to enable cache, and the next request fly with Kemal.
-Becareful with non GET requests.
+Be careful with non GET requests.

 ## Contributing